CosmWasm/sylvia/README.md

 ## Code generation

 Sylvia macros generate code in the `sv` module.
-This means that every single macro call has to be done in a separate module to avoid the generated modules' collisions.
+This means that every `contract` and `interface` macro call must be made in a separate module to avoid collisions between the generated modules.

 ## Contract type